lukewilliamboswell/aoc-template/README.md

 This is all you need to solve AoC in Roc! 🎉

-## Optional: adding a solution for CLI, TUI and Web Apps
+## Optional: AoC CLI, TUI and Web Apps

+If you'd like additional features that are specific to AoC, then this repository has several to choose from:
+- A CLI App that prints the results to stdout `roc run src/cli.roc -- 2022 1`
+- A TUI App with a graphical menu to choose a solution to run `roc src/tui.roc`
+- A Web App for sharing your AoC solutions with your friends `roc src/web.roc`

 The solutions for CLI, TUI and Web are common to all three applications.
 They are located in subfolders like `src/S2023/D01.roc`.